| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 removed in several days and may improve the effectiveness of the

+treatment.
 It is important to avoid over-exposure to the sun after a

 chemical peel since the new skin is fragile and more susceptible